Sitanshuu/Sitanshu-Portfolio/README.md

 - AWS Beanstalk
 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project on your local machine, you will need to add the following environment variables to your .env file:

-`MONGO_URL`
+- `MONGO_URL`

-`PORT`
+- `PORT`